- How do I start?

 The easiest way to do this if you are heavy is to look in the mirror.
 If you’re overweight you definitely are Leptin resistant.
 If you still have a large appetite and crave carbohydrates, especially at night, these are also signs that you are likely Leptin resistant.
 If you are fit or in decent shape and not sure based upon the above symptoms, I would tell you to go get a blood test and check your reverse T3.
 It will be elevated.
 I also recommend simultaneously checking a salivary cortisol level.
 With LR, you will always see higher cortisol levels later in the day.

-2. To regain Leptin Sensitivity (LS) follow a strict Epi-Paleolithic diet as outlined in here
+2. To regain Leptin Sensitivity (LS) follow a strict Epi-Paleolithic diet.

 4. Most people will notice a change in their cravings and hunger within 4-6 weeks.